MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/DSA Palmora Group HR Case Study Analysis/README.md

 ## Pointer 3
 ### Salary Structure and Gender Pay Gap Analysis

-QA: Analyse the company’s salary structure.
+**Q3**: Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of management.

 ### Visuals

-Scatter Plot: "Salary vs. Gender"
+**Scatter Plot**: "Salary vs. Gender"
 - Visualization Type: Scatter Chart; X-Axis: Salary, Y-Axis: Gender, Values: Emplyee Name

-Bar Chart: "Average Salary by Department and Region"
+**Bar Chart**: "Average Salary by Department and Region"
 - Visualization Type: Clustered Bar Chart; X-Axis: Average Salary by Gender, Y-Axis: Region, Legend: Gender

-Slicers: Filter by Dept.
+**Slicers**: Filter by Dept.

-Card Visual: "Average Salary by Gender"
+**Card Visual**: "Average Salary by Gender"
 - Visualization Type: Card; Values: Average Salary by Gender(Male, Female, N/A)

 ### DAX Measures Used